pr-elhajji/ai-copilot-educator/README.md

 # ai-copilot-educator : AI Copilot for Storytelling and Scenarios - Open Source Project

 ## Mission
-Our mission is to empower individuals and organizations with accurate, unbiased, and factual information by leveraging the power of AI.
+Our mission is to empower teachers and schools with accurate, unbiased, and factual information by leveraging the power of AI.

 ## Why AI Copilot Educator ?